gnss-sdr/geniuss-place/_posts/2022-02-21-google-summer-code-2022-ideas-list.md

 ## Project Title: Completing processing of Beidou B1C signals

 ### Description:

-This is a continuation of efforts developed during previous GSoC editions.
-The code needs updates, some bug fixing, and improve over existing algorithms.
+This is a continuation of efforts developed during GSoC 2019.
+The code needs updates, some bug fixing, and improvements over existing algorithms.

 The objective by the end of the summer is to provide a working implementation of a GNSS receiver working with [Beidou B1C signals]({{
 "/docs/tutorials/gnss-signals/#beidou-b1c" | relative_url }}),  delivering RINEX
 files (the standard input of geodesic software libraries for high—accuracy positioning) and an on-the-fly navigation solution (that is, computation of position, velocity and time of the user's receiver).
 Implementation of acquisition and tracking algorithms for Beidou B1C signals, following the examples already implemented for other GNSS signals.
-This would facilitate research on multi-constellation, multi-frequency receivers (_e.g._, GPS + Galileo + Beidou) working with real signals.
+This would facilitate research on multi-constellation, multi-frequency receivers (e.g., GPS + Galileo + Beidou) working with real signals.
 Demodulation of the navigation message, opening the door to open innovation in multi-constellation receivers and addressing topics such as integrity, reliability, robustness, enhanced coverage, and high-accuracy positioning.
 Integration of Beidou observables into the PVT position.

 ### Skills required: